tx-lin/vmSafeguard/README.md

 2 - Don't add comment into the description of a vm trought the official ESXI web panel (not multiple line, just one line.
 Otherwise the " number (total) of VMs will be false")

-3 - Don't turn off your server who host EWMT :blush: , when a backup is running.
-Otherwise it will be cancel the ssh connexion between EWMT and the ESXI
+3 - Don't turn off your server who host vmSafeguard :blush: , when a backup is running.
+Otherwise it will be cancel the ssh connexion between vmSafeguard and the ESXI

 4 - If you want to change the name of the repository project, please do the following action :
    - ``` mv ESXi-Web-Management-tool newName/ ```